Home Research Teaching Tetrabrot

 Generalized Fatou-Julia Theorem

-The tricomplex filled-in Julia set of order \(p = 2\), for \(c \in \mathbb{TC}\) is defined as $$ \mathcal{K}_{3, c}^2 := \{ \eta \in \mathbb{TC} \, : \, \{ f_c^m (\eta)\}_{m = 1}^\infty \text{ is bounded.} \} $$ The basin of attraction at \(\infty\) of \(f_c(\eta) = \eta^2 + c\) is defined as \(A_{3, c} (\infty) := \mathbb{TC} \backslash \mathcal{K}_{3, c}^2\), that is $$ A_{3, c} (\infty) = \{ \eta \in \mathbb{TC} \, : \, f_c^m (\eta ) \rightarrow \infty \text{ as } \eta \rightarrow \infty \} $$ and the strong basin of attraction of \(\infty\) of \(f_c\) as $$ SA_{3, c} (\infty ) := \Big( A_{c_{\gamma{1} \gamma_3}} (\infty) \times_{\gamma_1} A_{c_{\overline{\gamma}_1 \gamma_3}} (\infty ) \Big) \times_{\gamma_3} \Big( A_{c_{\gamma_1 \overline{\gamma}_3}} (\infty) \times_{\gamma_1} A_{c_{\overline{\gamma}_1 \overline{\gamma}_3}} (\infty) \Big) , $$ where \(A_c (\infty)\) is the basin of attraction of \(f_c\) at \(\infty\) for \(c \in \mathbb{C}(\mathbf{i_1})\).
+The tricomplex filled-in Julia set of order \(p = 2\), for \(c \in \mathbb{TC}\) is defined as $$ \mathcal{K}_{3, c}^2 := \{ \eta \in \mathbb{TC} \, : \, \{ f_c^m (\eta)\}_{m = 1}^\infty \text{ is bounded.} \} $$ The basin of attraction at \(\infty\) of \(f_c(\eta) = \eta^2 + c\) is defined as \(A_{3, c} (\infty) := \mathbb{TC} \backslash \mathcal{K}_{3, c}^2\), that is $$ A_{3, c} (\infty) = \{ \eta \in \mathbb{TC} \, : \, f_c^m (\eta ) \rightarrow \infty \text{ as } \eta \rightarrow \infty \} $$ and the strong basin of attraction at \(\infty\) of \(f_c\) as $$ SA_{3, c} (\infty ) := \Big( A_{c_{\gamma{1} \gamma_3}} (\infty) \times_{\gamma_1} A_{c_{\overline{\gamma}_1 \gamma_3}} (\infty ) \Big) \times_{\gamma_3} \Big( A_{c_{\gamma_1 \overline{\gamma}_3}} (\infty) \times_{\gamma_1} A_{c_{\overline{\gamma}_1 \overline{\gamma}_3}} (\infty) \Big) , $$ where \(A_c (\infty)\) is the basin of attraction of \(f_c\) at \(\infty\) for \(c \in \mathbb{C}(\mathbf{i_1})\).

 Fatou-Julia Tetrabrot Illustration of the Fatou-Julia Theorem for the Tetrabrot